Generative model for reciprocity and community detection in networks: Introduction

-Models for reciprocity and latent community structure have largely been developed independently of one another, and only a handful of works have hinted at incorporating them into a unique framework.
-For instance, Holland et al. \cite{holland1983stochastic} describe a stochastic block model with reciprocity, while Garlaschelli and Loffredo \cite{garlaschelli2006} point towards a possible relationship between their model for reciprocity and general hidden variable models.
 Reciprocity is often modeled by means of exponential random graphs \cite{holland1981exponential,park2004statistical,robins2007introduction,squartini2013reciprocity}, where it is treated as a measured network property that needs to be reproduced (often together with other network properties like the degree) by sampling networks using statistical mechanics principles, e.g., maximum entropy.
-This approach does not include latent variables such as community membership; therefore possible group structures can only be estimated a posteriori on the sampled networks.
-In contrast, generative models incorporate a priori community structure by means of latent variables, which are inferred from the observed interactions \cite{de2017community,ball2011efficient}.
-However, reciprocity is not explicitly included as a mechanism for tie formation, thus these models often fail to reproduce the observed reciprocity values of real networks.
+The approach presented in this work significantly differs from the previous studies in that we include latent variables, such as community membership, as a mechanism to determine edge formation.
+However, in the case of exponential random graphs, possible group structures are not given a priori as the latent parameters; instead, they can only be estimated a posteriori on the sampled networks.
+More broadly, our approach is that of generative models, which incorporate a priori community structure by means of latent variables, and these are inferred from the observed interactions \cite{de2017community,ball2011efficient}.
+However, in these generative models reciprocity is not explicitly included as a mechanism for tie formation, thus these models often fail to reproduce the observed reciprocity values of real networks.
 Consequently, a generative method whose latent variables describe both reciprocity and community memberships is needed.